 - PI CV / Biosketch

 - Budget Overview (1 page maximum): A basic budget outlining project costs is sufficient; detailed OCG budgets are not required.
-Please include the source of required matching funds.
+Please include the source of required cost-share/matching funds.

-All applications require partnerships that involve at least two primary partners as defined by these guidelines: a nonprofit organization (with a documented three-year history of programming) and a local governmental entity.
+All applications require partnerships that involve at least two primary partners as defined by these guidelines: a nonprofit organization and a local governmental entity.
 One of the two primary partners must be a cultural (arts or design) organization.
 Additional partners are encouraged.

 One of the two primary partners must act as the official applicant (lead applicant).